Buyer note: confirm assumptions before quoting

 Audit Rigor: Third-party certification bodies (like TÜV, BSI, or IATF-recognized registrars) conduct the same audit protocols worldwide.
 A Ningbo foundry faces identical scrutiny as a Michigan facility.

-Bohua Machinery's IATF 16949 Quality System
+Bohua Casting's IATF 16949 Quality System

-At our Ningbo facility, IATF 16949 isn't a certificate on the wall �?it's embedded in every production stage:
+At our Ningbo facility, IATF 16949 isn't a certificate on the wall —it's embedded in every production stage:

 1. **Material Traceability**